lulzseq/lulzseq/README.md

 - 🇷🇺 I live in Moscow, Russia.
 - 🐍 I'm a junior developer with math and machine learning background.
 - 🤖 Most of the time I'm writing on Python.
-- ✉️ You can shoot me an email at [dmitrykuznetsovx@gmail.com](mailto:dmitrykuznetsovx@gmail.com) or social networks below.

 #### My CV: [watch](https://resume.io/r/cCjDzxkEK) or [download PDF](https://raw.githubusercontent.com/lulzseq/lulzseq/master/cv.pdf)